Dr Adam Johansen does research primarily on methodological and theoretical aspects of simulation-based algorithms.

 Prospective Ph.D. students should feel free to email me to discuss possible research directions and might find the theses of some of my former students (available by following the above link) useful indicators of the types of project in which I am typically involved.

 - Pierralberto Guaniero (co-supervisor Anthony Lee)

-- Thomas Honnor (co-supervisor Julia Brettschneider)
+- Thomas Honnor (co-supervisor Julia Brettschneider).
+Submitted and awaiting viva.

 - Tom Jin (co-supervisor Frank Wood)